Andrea-Ponte/obelisk/README.md

 - ### Dynamic Module with Nebula
   We release all the Nebula models trained for each value of $\delta$ used in the ablation study of OBELISK.
 We also provide the Baseline model, trained on all the dataset.
+For using is needed to install the original repository at https://github.com/dtrizna/nebula

 # Attack Interfaces